MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/storage/indexeddb.md

    *  **title** and **body** are [indexes](https://developer.mozilla.org/docs/Web/API/IndexedDB_API/Using_IndexedDB#Using_an_index).

    > [!NOTE]
-   > **Known Limitation**  Third-party databases are not visible.
-For example, if you use an `<iframe>` to embed an ad on your page, and your ad network uses IndexedDB, the IndexedDB data for your ad network is not be visible.
+   > **Known Limitation**  Third-party databases aren't visible.
+For example, if you use an `<iframe>` to embed an ad on your page, and your ad network uses IndexedDB, the IndexedDB data for your ad network isn't visible.
 See [issue #943770](https://crbug.com/943770).

 1. Select a database, to see the origin and version number.